Yukaru-san/WhatsApp-GroupBot-Example/README.md

 That being said I removed some of its features to protect the privacy of my contacts and users.

 # Usage
-Clone the program or download it as zip, adjust the parts of the source code that require a name of some group or contact and compile it.
+Clone the program or download it as zip, adjust the parts of the source code that require a name of some group or contact and compile it using ```go build```.

 # Lines to edit for yourself
 The data that needs to be changed is always enclosed in { }.